particle-iot/docs/src/content/reference/datasheets/b-series/b404x-b404-b402-datasheet.md

 #### 3V3

-3V3 is used to supply power to nRF52840, logic ICs, memory, etc. and 3.3v is recommended.
-VCC input voltage range is between 3V to 3.6V DC.
-Make sure that the supply can handle currents of at least 150mA.
+3V3 is used to supply power to nRF52840, logic ICs, memory, etc..
+The 3V3 input voltage range is between 3V to 3.6V DC, but 3.3V is recommended.
+Make sure that the supply can handle at least 150 mA, however it may need to be larger than that if you have additional 3.3V peripherals on your base board.

+We do not recommend using a single 3.6V supply for both VCC and 3V3 as the cellular modem performance may be lower below 3.7V.
+Use two separate regulators for best results.

 #### VBus